stevekinney/enterprise-ui-federation/README.md

 },
 ```

 - **`singleton: true`** — Only one copy of React loads, even if the host and remote declare different versions.
-When both the host and remote eagerly provide React, Module Federation deduplicates at runtime and picks the best version.
+The Module Federation runtime selects the highest compatible version available and enforces that exactly one copy is used.
+Without this, each participant loads its own copy, which breaks anything that depends on a single module instance: React hooks, Context, and stores all fall into this category.
+This constraint is global — if *any* participant declares a module as a singleton, the runtime enforces it for everyone, so a host can protect its integrity even if a remote forgets to set it.

 - **`eager: true`** — Both sides load shared modules immediately.
-The remote also needs `eager: true` so it can run in standalone mode (at `localhost:3001`) without a host providing the shared modules.

-> [!NOTE]
-> **How singleton version selection works:** When multiple federation participants declare the same package as shared, the Module Federation runtime selects one copy to use for all of them.
-By default it picks the **highest compatible version** available. `singleton: true` enforces that exactly one copy is used — if versions are incompatible, the runtime either logs a warning or throws (depending on `strictVersion`).
-Without `singleton: true`, each participant would load its own copy, which breaks anything that depends on a single module instance: React hooks, Context, and stores all fall into this category.

-> [!NOTE]
-> **`eager: true` and standalone mode:** Without `eager: true`, a remote in non-eager mode expects the *host* to provide shared modules like React at runtime.
-This works fine when loaded through a host, but it means the remote cannot boot on its own — it has nowhere to get React from. `eager: true` bundles React directly into the remote's output, giving it a self-contained fallback.
+Without `eager: true`, a remote expects the *host* to provide shared modules like React at runtime.
+That works when loaded through a host, but means the remote can't boot on its own — it has nowhere to get React from. `eager: true` bundles React directly into the remote's output as a self-contained fallback.
 The federation runtime still deduplicates at runtime when the host is present, so you won't end up with two React copies in production; `eager` just ensures standalone mode (`localhost:3001`) stays functional.

 > **Note:** You'll see `@nanostores/react` listed in the remote's shared config even though it isn't in the remote's `package.json` yet.
 It's pre-configured here so federation deduplication is already in place for when you install it in Step 4c.

-2. **Experiment:** Try temporarily removing `singleton: true` from the remote's React shared config, then reload `http://localhost:3000`.
-You'll likely see *no change* — the host's `singleton: true` declaration takes precedence at the Module Federation runtime level, so the remote's non-singleton declaration is overridden.
-To actually see multiple React copies load (and the hooks violations they cause), you'd need to remove `singleton: true` from *both* configs simultaneously. **Restore `singleton: true` before continuing.**

-> [!NOTE]
-> This asymmetry — where one side's `singleton: true` overrides the other side's absence of it — is intentional.
-The Module Federation runtime treats singleton as a global constraint: if *any* participant declares a module as a singleton, the runtime enforces it for everyone.
-The practical implication is that a host can protect its integrity even if a remote forgets to set `singleton: true`.
-The reverse is also true: a remote can't force non-singleton behavior if the host has declared otherwise.

-3. **Experiment:** Add `requiredVersion` and `strictVersion` to your existing React entry in the remote's `rsbuild.config.ts`.
+2. **Experiment:** Add `requiredVersion` and `strictVersion` to your existing React entry in the remote's `rsbuild.config.ts`.
 Keep `singleton: true` and `eager: true` in place — only add the two new fields:

 ```typescript
 shared: {